 For the next two nights you stay at the remote mountain refuge of El Sapucai in two tepees (3 beds per tepee) or in guest rooms in the main house, with shared bathroom facilities.

-Nights seven and eight at spent on the private island of Las Bandurrias, where there is a main house and a wooden cabaña for guests.
+The following two nights are spent on the private island of Las Bandurrias, where there is a main house and a wooden cabaña for guests.
 The house is surrounded by a beautiful flower garden and from the sundeck there a stunning views of Lake Las Rocas and the surrounding peaks.

-For the following four nights you are invited into the homes of local people for a unique opportunity to experience their way of life.
+For the following four nights you are invited into the homes of local people, for a unique opportunity to experience their way of life.
 These rustic houses offer basic accommodation in twin, triple or dorm rooms (made up beds on mattresses) with shared bathrooms and shower facilities.

 Your final night is in hotel accommodation in Puerto Varas.